skokoh/c_rvae/README.md

 # c_rvae
-This repository contains the source code of C-RVAE : Capturing and creating musical structure
+This repository contains the source code of "Convolutional Recurrent Latent Variable model" : Capturing and creating musical structure

 # Description